 The WAPs are a personalised, practical tool we can all use - whether we have a mental health problem or not - to help us identify what keeps us well at work, what causes us to become unwell, and how to address a mental health problem at work should you be experiencing one.
-You can find a copy of the WAP on pages 39 to 43 of your workbook.
-This is also found in appendix 7, page 95, of this handbook.
+You can find a copy of the WAP on page 39 of this workbook.
 Please note that more guidance on using the WAP for employees and managers can be found here.